Last updated: 12/09/2021

 - Are U.S. citizens permitted to enter?
 Yes

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes.
 All travelers over the age of 2 must provide a negative PCR test (in English) to the Ministry of Health upon arrival in Iran.
-The test must have been conducted within 96 hours before arrival.
+The test must be conducted within 72 hours before arrival.
 Foreign travelers who cannot provide the results of a PCR test will be turned away.
+Additionally, travelers must provide a double-vaccination certificate issued no sooner than two weeks prior to entry.
+Iranian nationals entering without vaccination certificates must undergo a PCR test, and quarantine at a designated location until the result is clear.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes, the Iranian Ministry of Health conducts screenings of all travelers upon arrival.
 The Ministry places foreign travelers who demonstrate symptoms of COVID-19 in quarantine for 14 days in one of their designated locations.
 All costs are born by the traveler.